 - (a) In addition to fulfilling the general qualifications, the applicant must within three (3) years of applying: - (i) Act as an apprentice judge for each breed applied for at least three (3) times under three (3) different approved judges at three (3) separate trials. - (ii) Complete the apprentice assignments at regular approved lure coursing field trials with at least two (2) dogs in each course, receiving not less than three (3) favourable reports. - iii) An applicant can only apprentice under one (1) judge per breed at the same trial. - (b) The apprentice judging may be completed at regular ASFA trials under ASFA or CKC judges licensed for the breed being apprenticed for; with a minimum of five (5) breeds being apprentice judged at CKC trials. - (c) The judge under whom the applicant has apprenticed must complete a confidential Report on the Apprentice Judge form.
-The judge must return the completed confidential form in a sealed envelope to the Field Trial Secretary who will submit this form addressed to the chair of the judges' approval committee to the CKC with the field trial results. - (d) The applicant will retain the completed apprentice judge's score sheets from each apprentice assignment and submit them as soon as possible after the trial. - (e) Approved judges must allow a person interested in judging, who is not a member of their immediate family, to apprentice judge under them. - (f) Approved judges must honestly complete the Report on Apprentice Judges form for each apprentice whether or not the apprenticeship is successful. - (g) Approved judges are expected to offer help and encouragement to all apprentices. - (h) Once an individual has successfully completed at least three (3) apprentice assignments in accordance with the above requirements, the individual will be notified by the CKC whether or not the individual may now judge provisionally those breeds for which he/she apprentice judged. - (3) Provisional Judge - (a) The provisional judge must judge each provisional breed within three (3) years under three (3) different approved judges at approved CKC lure coursing field trials with at least two (2) dogs in each course, receiving no less than three (3) favourable reports. - (b) On all premium lists the provisional judge's name shall be preceded by an asterisk denoting that judge's provisional status. - (c) The name of a person who has successfully completed the provisional judging requirements, will be added to the CKC's list of approved judges for those breeds which he/she has successfully provisionally judged in accordance with the above requirements. - (d) A judge is qualified to be an all-breed judge upon being granted full approved judging status for six (6) breeds.
+The judge must return the completed confidential form in a sealed envelope to the Field Trial Secretary who will submit this form addressed to the chair of the judges' approval committee to the CKC with the field trial results. - (d) The applicant will retain the completed apprentice judge's score sheets from each apprentice assignment and submit them as soon as possible after the trial. - (e) Approved judges must allow a person interested in judging, who is not a member of their immediate family, to apprentice judge under them. - (f) Approved judges must honestly complete the Report on Apprentice Judges form for each apprentice whether or not the apprenticeship is successful. - (g) Approved judges are expected to offer help and encouragement to all apprentices.

+(h) Once an individual has successfully completed at least three (3) apprentice assignments in accordance with the above requirements, the individual will be notified by the CKC whether or not the individual may now judge provisionally those breeds for which he/she apprentice judged.

+(3) Provisional Judge

-- (4) Field Trial Conformation Shows & Sighthound Specialty Shows [Board Motion #14-09-18] - (a) Judges who are licensed to judge the Group 2 eligible Lure Coursing Breeds be allowed to judge Italian Greyhounds for the purpose of Field Trial Conformation Shows and Sighthound Specialty Shows even if they are not licensed to judge any Group 5 breeds. - (b) Write a breed test for the Italian Greyhound. - (c) Only be allowed to judge field trial conformation or sighthound specialties when approved.
+- (a) The provisional judge must judge each provisional breed within three (3) years under three (3) different approved judges at approved CKC lure coursing field trials with at least two (2) dogs in each course, receiving no less than three (3) favourable reports. - (b) On all premium lists the provisional judge's name shall be preceded by an asterisk denoting that judge's provisional status. - (c) The name of a person who has successfully completed the provisional judging requirements, will be added to the CKC's list of approved judges for those breeds which he/she has successfully provisionally judged in accordance with the above requirements. - (d) A judge is qualified to be an all-breed judge upon being granted full approved judging status for six (6) breeds. - (e) Provisional Lure Coursing judges (any breed/breeds) may judge official Singles Stakes at approved CKC lure coursing field trials, solo or with a second judge.
+[Board Motion #101-09-24] - (4) Field Trial Conformation Shows & Sighthound Specialty Shows [Board Motion #14-09-18] - (a) Judges who are licensed to judge the Group 2 eligible Lure Coursing Breeds be allowed to judge Italian Greyhounds for the purpose of Field Trial Conformation Shows and Sighthound Specialty Shows even if they are not licensed to judge any Group 5 breeds. - (b) Write a breed test for the Italian Greyhound. - (c) Only be allowed to judge field trial conformation or sighthound specialties when approved.